Dublin InQuirer, In The Coombe, an Exhibition Recalls Plans for Totalitarian Christian Capital City.

 In a new series of sculptures made as resident artist at the College of Architecture & Engineering, UCD as part of Parity Studios, Ní Ghrioghair presents a dystopian vision based on Ó hÁinle’s plans, that aim at interrogating notions of Irishness and national identity particularly coming up to more centenary commemorations and Brexit.

-A very special thank you to John Ryan, School of Civil Engineering, UCD.
+3D printing completed using facilities at University College Dublin.
+A very special thank you to John Ryan from UCD School of Civil Engineering for his kind assistance.

 Doireann Ní Ghrioghair (b.
 1983) graduated with an MA in Fine Art from Chelsea College of Art & Design, London in 2010.
 Her sculptural work takes its lead from monumental architecture in contemporary European cities.
 Through examining the materiality, form and aesthetics of these buildings, her work aims to probe at the psychological and physical consequences of this architecture for the individual in the city.
 She completed a long-term residency at Fire Station Artist Studios, Dublin from 2014-17.
 Solo exhibitions of her work have been held at MART Gallery, Dublin (2017); Platform Arts, Belfast (2017) & Eight Gallery, Dublin (2016) Notable group exhibitions include Urgencies, CCA Derry-Londerry (2019); Klimaweschel – MKH Biennale, Germany (2018); Fatal Attraction, Thames Side Gallery, London (2018); We Only Want The Earth, Adobe Backroom Gallery, San Francisco (2018); TULCA -The Headless City curated by Daniel Jewesbury (2016); After the Future, Eva Biennial (2012) curated by Annie Fletcher, Limerick.
 She was selected four times to exhibit at Creekside Open, APT Gallery, London (2017,2015, 2013 & 2011 curated by Alison Wilding, Lisa Milroy, Ceri Hand and Phyllida Barlow respectively).
 She recently completed a residency in the School of Architecture & Engineering, UCD as part of Parity Studios.